 Cliff is a big proponent of eating grilled cheese sandwiches and tomato soup when the weather starts getting chilly.
 I’ve never been all that jazzed about it – thus far, all of the tomato soups I’ve tried here have been either repulsive or so acidic that I end up with raging heartburn.
 So I finally broke down and searched for a tomato soup recipe.
 I found a winner here, but the proportions need tweaking.
-My version is below.
+My version is below, calling for much less dairy than the original.

 8 tomatoes, peeled*, seeded and roughly chopped (they’re getting boiled and blended anyway)